-We have teamed up with Arcus PCD, JLL and Liam Russell Architects to design the interiors within this exciting redevelopment of a 1960's office block.!>
+We teamed up with Arcus PCD, Jones Lang LaSalle and Liam Russell Architects to design the interiors within this exciting redevelopment of a 1960's office block.

 No26 now offers 183 studio, one, two and three bedroom apartments supported by relaxed, urban and creative communal areas; including lounges, co-working spaces and a courtyard events space.

-The scheme forms part of part of an extensive renaissance of the East Croydon area and included the addition of six new storeys and brick facade treatments together with a total internal refurbishment.!>
+The scheme forms part of an extensive renaissance of the East Croydon area and included the addition of six new storeys and brick facade treatments together with a total internal refurbishment.

-The Vawdrey House has designed the interiors for Native who are letting and managing No26 as one of their flagship London living spaces.
+The Vawdrey House has designed the interiors for Native Residential who are operating No26 as one of their flagship London living spaces.

 We designed everything from kitchens, bathrooms and floor finishes to decoration, lighting and furniture.